Old Taupiri Road NZ Wars memorial

 Ngāruawāhia is situated at the point where the Waikato and Waipā rivers meet.
 The first Māori king, Pōtatau Te Wherowhero, was crowned there in 1858 and established the settlement as his capital.
 British troops occupied Ngāruawāhia on 8 December 1863, following the battle of Rangiriri in November.
 It is likely – although by no means certain – that at least some of the military burials at Old Taupiri Road took place during the six months between the beginning of the military occupation and the effective end of the Waikato War in the autumn of 1864.

-The Old Taupiri Road burial ground was the subject of an official report in 1882, when Sergeant Joshua Foster of the New Zealand Constabulary Force described the decay of the wooden grave markers and the obliteration of their inscriptions.
+The Old Taupiri Road burial ground was the subject of an official report in 1882, when Sergeant Joshua Foster of the Armed Constabulary described the decay of the wooden grave markers and the obliteration of their inscriptions.
 Foster thought that restoring the grave markers would be too costly and recommended the erection of a central memorial carrying the names of those buried nearby.
 By the time his recommendation was finally carried out more than 30 years later, the names had been lost.

 It is not clear when the Department of Internal Affairs first became interested in the Old Taupiri Road burial ground.
 The process of erecting a memorial on the site was well under way by February 1914, thanks largely to the efforts of Edith Statham, the department’s Inspector of Old Soldiers’ Graves.